-10. Investment Policy; Investment Returns
+11. Investment Policy; Investment Returns

 Pursuant to the state Constitution, the CalSTRS Board has sole and exclusive fiduciary responsibility over all CalSTRS' assets (including the DB Program assets).
 CalSTRS' assets (including the DB Program assets) are managed both externally by professional investment management firms and internally by CalSTRS investment staff.
 The CalSTRS Board monitors the performance of the managers with the assistance of an external investment consultant.
-See "General" above.

 CalSTRS has established a series of procedures and guidelines with respect to investments.
 The procedures, grouped together as the "Investment Policy and Management Plan," serve to guide CalSTRS asset allocation strategy for all CalSTRS' programs, including the DB Program.
 The CalSTRS Board reviews the Investment Policy and Management Plan annually, taking into consideration the latest actuarial study.
 CalSTRS follows strategic allocation guidelines that identify targets for the percentage of funds to be invested in each asset class.
 These targets are typically implemented over a period of several years.
-Listed below is CalSTRS current asset allocation mix by market value and guideline target percentages.
-The strategic allocation guidelines may be changed by the CalSTRS Board from time to time.
 Additional information concerning CalSTRS investments can be found on the CalSTRS website.